 At a basic level, a home loan is a home loan, regardless of whether you're buying a home or an investment property.
 You apply, get approved, borrow money and pay it back with interest.

-Where these loans differ is the tax benefits of an investment loan, how high the interest rate is and how hard it is to get your application approved.
+Where investor loans and owner occupier loans differ is the tax benefits, how high the interest rate is and how hard it can be to get your application approved.

-Here's a simple run-down of the differences between investor and owner-occupier loans:
+Here's a simple run-down of the key differences between investor and owner-occupier loans:

 Tax benefits.
 The interest you pay on an investment loan is tax-deductible, as are other costs like mortgage fees.
-This is because the tax office treats the investment as a business and expenses are tax-deductible.
-Home owners do not have this benefit with their home loans.
+This is because the tax office treats the investment as a business and those expenses are tax-deductible.
+Owner occupiers do not have this benefit with their home loans.

 The importance of a lower rate

-Getting a loan with a lower interest rate will always save you money.
-But if you are investing in property, you are trying to generate income through rent and hopefully a higher capital growth.
+Although getting a loan with a lower interest rate will always save you money, the priority is a little different with an investment property.
+When you invest, you're trying to generate income through rent and hopefully a higher capital growth.
 But it's still worth understanding how a higher rate affects your monthly repayment obligations.

-But if this was an otherwise identical investment loan with a higher rate of 2.65%, you'd pay a lot more:
+But if this was an otherwise identical investment loan with a higher rate of 5.59%, you'd pay more:

 When do you need an investment loan?